Horse64/core.horse64.org/docs/Language Specs/Overview.md

 Major design goals of Horse64 are:

-- As approachable as possible for beginners, without sacrificing big project suitability.
+- Approachability and productivity for beginners, without sacrificing big project suitability.

-- As clean and minimal as possible, without sacrificing big project suitability.
+- Clean and minimal, as much as possible without sacrificing big project suitability.

-- The basic tooling should be portable and easy to install and modify.
+- Base tooling and resulting programs should be portable, and easy to install and expand.

-  *(This is why the compiler is custom, without LLVM or bison or any similar external tooling.)*
+  *(This is why the [compiler](/docs/Resources.md#horsec) is custom and self-hosted, without LLVM or bison or other similar external tooling.)*

-- Main focus is easy desktop app and server app creation.
+- Desktop app and server app creation should be easy.

 OOP in Horse64 by using `type`